 I've seen people start powerlifting and fail to reach their potential because they didn't have proper advice.
 And, I've also seen people, who in a very short time, become incredibly strong in the sport because they had the right start.

-My goal with this article, and this site more generally, is to give you the most informative content around how to start powerlifting, grow your strength, and find success in competition.
+My goal with this article is to give you the most informative content around how to start powerlifting, grow your strength, and find success in competition.

 Here are the topics that we'll cover: